 This page contains an Apposta shirt fit guide and describes all the fits and sizes available.
 In addition to their standard sizes, Apposta offers made-to-measure at no extra cost.
 I spoke with Gianluca Mei, a co-founder of Apposta, about the company’s history and the design and manufacturing of their shirts.
 The interview is at the bottom of the page.
 Apposta shirts can be purchased by clicking on the image below.

 Not what you’re looking for?
-Try the Wardrobe Essentialist search engine to find a shirt that fits you.
+Try the shirtdetective search engine to find a shirt that fits you.

 Apposta shirt fit guide – shirts available

 In addition to their bespoke shirt sizes, Apposta offer five standard shirt cuts.

 - The Regular Fit is a generous cut offered by Apposta.
 The chest sizing and the tapering to the waist means its similar to the Classic Fit offered by other brands like Hawes and Curtis.

 - The Regular Close Fit.
 Apposta describe this as “the best choice for those who do not want to risk a slim-fit, but who would still like a lean fit around the torso and waist.”
 It’s typically half an inch (one centimeter), slimmer than the Regular Fit through the chest and waist.

 - The Comfortable Fit.
 A more tapered fit.
 It has a larger chest size than the Regular Fit, but a smaller waist, so would be suitable for those who work out in the gym and want a relatively tight fit at the waist.

 - Slim Fitting.
 Designed for those want a close fitting shirt and/or who want a close fitting shirt.
 Apposta recommend using stretch fabrics with their slim fitting designs.

 - Slim Tight Fitting.
 Exclusively available in stretch fabrics and only recommended for those who have a slight figure.